-Candidates may also appoint scrutineers to represent them at every scrutiny centre at which votes are being counted or a "preliminary scrutiny" of declaration votes is taking place.
-Preliminary scrutinies, at which the decision is made to accept or reject a declaration vote for further scrutiny, can be conducted from the Monday prior to polling day up to the completion of counting after polling day.
+Preliminary scrutinies, at which the decision is made to accept or reject a declaration vote for further scrutiny, can be conducted from the Monday prior to election day up to the completion of counting after election day.

-Scrutineers are not entitled to be present at interstate pre-poll voting centres (where all votes cast are declaration votes).
+Scrutineers are not entitled to be present at interstate early voting centres (where all votes cast are declaration votes).